Rhiannon Payne

 The inspiration

-In 2018, I had the opportunity to speak at the European Women in Tech conference in Amsterdam, where I was asked to share my experiences and insights on leading a remote, global team.
+In 2018, I had the opportunity to present a talk at the European Women in Tech conference in Amsterdam on leading remote, global teams.

-For me, working remotely and running a business with colleagues across the US, Europe, and Asia was an everyday reality.
-Until this moment, I hadn’t realized how unique it was — it simply felt like the most intuitive way to work.
-Surprised and inspired by the enormous interest in the topic, I decided to use my talk as the foundation for a book.
+For me, running a business from home and working remotely with colleagues across the globe had always just felt like the most intuitive way to work.
+Being asked to give a talk about my experiences made me realize how unique it really was (particularly for that time).
+Surprised and inspired by the enormous interest, I decided to use my talk as the foundation for a book.

-Fast forward to March of 2020, when the world was suddenly gripped by the COVID pandemic.
-Offices turned into ghost towns overnight, and remote work went from being an emerging trend to an absolute necessity.
-I knew that the moment for my book had arrived and the information I had to share was not just timely but urgently needed.
+Fast forward to March of 2020, when the working world suddenly ground to a halt.
+Offices turned into ghost towns overnight thanks to COVID-19, and remote work went from being an emerging trend to an absolute necessity.
+That was the moment I realized that the insights I had to share were not just timely but urgently needed, and I started working on my book in earnest.

 The process